Sofia Bevarly Stuns In Tiny Black Bikini For Hawaiian Throwback

 “Don’t be sad Sofia you will meet your friends soon so you and your friends will join in Hawaii,” another Instagram optimistically shared.

-“Good lord, if this is it, you won the worlds finest….like the pinnacle of what I think is attractive,” a third social media user complemented with the addition of a few flame emoji.
+“Good lord, if this is it, you won the worlds finest….like the pinnacle of what I think is attractive,” a third social media user complimented, adding a few flame emoji to the comment.